 Roasted turkey tenderloins will last up to 4 days stored in a sealed container in the refrigerator.
 They also are great to freeze!
 Once cooled transfer them to a freezer-safe zipper bag, and keep them stored for up to 3 months.

-Here’s the Full Roasted Turkey Tenderloins Recipe
+The Full Roasted Turkey Tenderloins Recipe

 Oven Roasted Turkey Tenderloin Recipe